Bỏ qua đến nội dung

 6. Password: Your password

-7. Region: Select your region (usually Vietnam)
+7. Region: Select your region (typically Vietnam)

 8. Click Submit